Amy Backos and Gwen Sanders (Art Therapy)

 Dr. Larragoiti defended her PhD dissertation in 2014.
 Since it had a bilingual component, she defended in Puerto Rico with a dissertation committee comprised of bilingual scholars (Spanish-English).
 At graduation on May 4, 2014 she was awarded the top dissertation award, The John Macquairre Fellowship in Philosophical Theology.
 This was granted for the use of hermeneutic phenomenology as a methodology for studying a literary work of Santa Teresa de Ávila.
 Her dissertation is entitled: “Post-Eucharistic Participation: Answers from Santa Teresa de Ávila’s Work, Exclamaciones (Soliloquies).
 ‘A Hermeneutic Phenomenological Study.’ ” She earned her PhD in Theological Studies from Graduate Theological Foundation (GTF).

 Gina Lencioni (Education)

-Gina Lencioni has recently completed her doctoral work at the University of San Francisco.
-Her research focused on the effects of explicit reading strategy instruction and cooperative learning on improving reading comprehension in fourth-grade students.
-As a teacher in the South San Francisco Unified School District, Dr. Lencioni is an active member of the Curriculum Council Committee and is the Curriculum and Technology Integrator for her school site, which provides teachers with technology trainings or assistance in incorporating technology into the classroom.
+Dr. Lencioni has been teaching "Curriculum: Elementary Math" at NDNU for five years.
+She has also been teaching in the South San Francisco Unified School District as an elementary teacher for 11 years.
+Dr. Lencioni is an active member of the Curriculum Council Committee and is the Curriculum and Technology Integrator for her school site, which provides teachers with technology trainings or assistance in incorporating technology into the classroom.
 In her spare time, Dr. Lencioni and her sister organize drives to collect goods and monetary donations to be personally delivered to children in underprivileged areas of Nicaragua for their non-profit organization, One Box for Hope, Inc.

 Helen Marlo (Clinical Psychology)